Skip to main content

 It wouldn't take long for Google’s move.
 In February 2023, it announced the release of a new generative AI tool called Bard AI, powered by Google’s language model LaMDA.
 Bard is set to rival ChatGPT, however, the differences between the two AI tools are notorious.
 While Microsoft and Open AI seem to have gone all-in with ChatGPT, Google’s Bard is still in its infancy, delivering only a fraction of its full potential.

 For example, in the field of data science, Bard is not yet optimized for coding tasks compared to ChatGPT, as we showed by Richie Cotton in our previous Bard vs ChatGPT for Data Science post.
+However, in a separate Google Bard vs ChatGPT post, we saw a range of results.
 However, it’s too early to have a winner, as Bard is in its early days, and new improvements are expected in the coming future.
 Until then, we won’t know what Bard is capable of.

 One of the most vibrant areas of data science is deep learning.
 AI tools like ChatGPT and Bard are powered by complex models called artificial neural networks, more precisely, a next-generation neural architecture called transformers.